JoonasSa/alkodata/README.md

 ## Results
-Overall there is seems to be a correlation between overall sales and weather.
+Overall there seems to be a correlation between overall sales and weather.
 For some beverages the effects are very obvious and for some the sales are almost constant.
 During certain seasonal holidays (Christmas, New Years, May day, Midsummer day) Alko’s sales are strongly heightened.
-In summer there are more sales done than during other seasons.
+In summer there are more sales made than during other seasons.
 This is most likely caused by the increased temperature and/or the summer vacation season.

 ## Prospects